Barugon/cota/README.md

 > **Note**: **Mac** - I no longer provide a Mac build due to Apple's licensing.
 However, building should be pretty easy — install [rust](https://www.rust-lang.org/tools/install), clone this repository and then build it using `cargo build --release`.
 You will probably also need to install Apple's [Xcode](https://developer.apple.com/download/all/?q=xcode).

+## Building

+In order to build CotA, you will need to install [Rust](https://www.rust-lang.org/).
+Once that's done, download the source, change directory to where the source resides on your system and enter `cargo build --release`.
+The executable will be in the `target/release` sub-folder.

 ## Features

 ### Portal and Cabalist chronometer